 A needlestick injury can have serious consequences for Chicago and greater Illinois healthcare workers.
 At Ankin Law, we understand these consequences and want to provide you with the information you need to know about what to do after a needlestick injury.

 What Is a Needlestick Injury?

 Needlestick injuries, also called sharps injuries, are a serious problem in Illinois for nurses and other healthcare providers.
 These injuries happen during the disposal, disassembling, or use of needles.
 They can cause serious physical, psychological, and financial harm.
 Estimates of how many of these injuries occur per year vary greatly, but the Centers for Disease Control and Prevention have reported that 600,000 to 800,000 needlestick injuries occur each year in the United States.
 Individuals who work with hypodermic syringes or similar equipment are at risk for a needlestick injury.
-Whether you are a nurse or a hospital who employs healthcare providers, the Chicago lawyers at the Ankin Law Office can get you the help you need to deal with the effects of needlestick injuries.
+Whether you are a nurse or a hospital who employs healthcare providers, the Chicago lawyers at the Ankin Law can get you the help you need to deal with the effects of needlestick injuries.

 What to Do if You Get a Needlestick Injury